emandawah/Restaurant_sales_analysis/README.md

-# 🧠 Data Analysis Project - Sales Dashboard
+# 🧠 Restaurant sales analysis - Sales Dashboard

 This project focuses on analyzing sales data using **Python** (Pandas, Matplotlib, Seaborn) and visualizing insights using **Power BI**.